 Automatic actions with runs

-In this section, let's consider the configurable behavior of automatic actions/notifications for the launched runs that are being in "idle" or "under pressure" state for a long time.
+In this section, let's consider the configurable behavior of automatic actions/notifications for the launched runs that are being in "idle", "under pressure" or "network pressure" state for a long time.

 The following view of high-level metrics information for the Active Runs is implemented: